-The I2C bus employs two signals; SDA (data) and SCL (clock), to communicate between integrated circuits in a system.
+The I2C bus employs two signals, SDA (data) and SCL (clock), to communicate between integrated circuits in a system.
 Data is transferred on the bus serially, one bit at a time.
-The address and data can be transferred in byte (8-bit) format, with the most significant bit (MSB) transferred first.
+The address and data can be transferred in byte (8-bit) format, with the most-significant bit (MSB) transferred first.
 In addition, each byte transferred on the bus is acknowledged by the receiving device with an acknowledge bit.
 Each transfer operation begins with the master device driving a start condition on the bus and ends with the master device driving a stop condition on the bus.
 The bus uses transitions on the data pin (SDA) while the clock is high to indicate start and stop conditions.
 A high-to-low transition on SDA indicates a start and a low-to-high transition indicates a stop.
 Normal data-bit transitions must occur within the low time of the clock period.
-These conditions are shown in Figure 35.
+These conditions are shown in Figure 25.
 The master generates the 7-bit slave address and the read/write (R/W) bit to open communication with another device and then waits for an acknowledge condition.
-The TAS5717/9 holds SDA low during the acknowledge clock period to indicate an acknowledgment.
+The TAS5727 holds SDA low during the acknowledge clock period to indicate an acknowledgment.
 When this occurs, the master transmits the next byte of the sequence.
 Each device is addressed by a unique 7-bit slave address plus R/W bit (1 byte).
 All compatible devices share the same signals via a bidirectional bus using a wired-AND connection.
 An external pullup resistor must be used for the SDA and SCL signals to set the high level for the bus.

-Figure 35.
+Figure 25.
 Typical I2C Sequence

 There is no limit on the number of bytes that can be transmitted between start and stop conditions.
 When the last word transfers, the master generates a stop condition to release the bus.
-A generic data transfer sequence is shown in Figure 35.
+A generic data transfer sequence is shown in Figure 25.

-The 7-bit address for TAS5717/9 is 0101 010 (0x54) or 0101 011 (0x56) defined by A_SEL (external pulldown for 0x54 and pullup for 0x56).
-Stero device with Headphone should use 0x54 as its device address.
+The 7-bit address for TAS5715 is 0101 010 (0x54) or 0101 011 (0x56) defined by A_SEL (external pulldown for 0x54 and pullup for 0x56).